 I know, that was wordy.
 I apparently have many thoughts on my Ember mug.
 Here’s the quick takeaway.
 It’s the most incredible coffee mug I’ve ever owned.
 I love it.
 If I had to change anything, it would be that they make a firmware change which would give users and option to automatically warm cold coffee when poured in.
 And also, cheaper charging coasters.
 Because I really want to have about 3 more.

-AUTO SLEEP: Ember heated mug intelligently senses when to turn on and off.
-The mug enters sleep mode when empty or after 2 hours of inactivity.
-Ember wakes up when it senses movement or liquid.
+Auto Sleep: Our heated coffee mug intelligently senses when to turn on and off; The mug enters sleep mode when empty or after 2 hours of inactivity; Ember wakes up when it senses movement or liquid

 I’ve cleaned up a lot of disgusting pet-related accidents in my day.
 Whether it’s a slimy cat hairball on the couch, dog diarrhea on the white carpet, or uncountable puddles of puppy piddle… I’ve cleaned it all.
 And over the years, I’ve had multiple tools for making the process easier.
 The Spotbot from Bissell is the only one I’ve purchased on 3 separate occasions.
 And after a weird design change and subsequent reversion — it’s a must-have for any pet owner.
 At least any pet owner with carpet.